complex-syndrome/file_server/README.md

 - **Svelte** (frontend page): Lightweight, easy to use, a new framework for learning web development and reactivity.
 - **TypeScript** (frontend logic): Type safety that prevents bugs and reduces my pain on handling dynamic types (i love static typing)
 - **TailwindCSS** (CSS framework): Without having to choose hex values of colors are a godsend (I praise to gods for having this)
-- **Bun** (package manager): The main reason is just because it is a new stuff to try, but its undeniably faster than npm
+- **Bun** (package manager): The main reason is just because it is a new stuff to try, but it is also undeniably faster than npm in dev environment

 ### Dependencies
 - **svelte-french-toast**: Toast notifications that helped a lot in providing feedback to user